A checklist of all the equipment you need to easily start a food stall business

 1. Pop-up Gazebo

-Go for a 3m x 3m industrial-grade gazebo as this is the average size for street food markets and the pitch fee is also dependant on the size of your stall.
+Go for a 3m x 3m industrial-grade gazebo as this is the average size for street food markets and the pitch fee is also dependent on the size of your stall.

-A gazebo that I have used and recommend is the heavy-duty and waterproof, “Maximus 3m x 3m market stall, pop-up gazebo”.
+A gazebo that I have used and recommend is inexpensive and waterproof, the “Sorara E-z pop-up gazebo”.

 You can probably get away with a small to a medium van at the beginning, but as your equipment list grows so will your logistical needs.